Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Managing the search path

-5. Data manipulation
+5. Data Manipulation

 - Selecting, subsetting observations and variables

-- Filtering, grouping
+- Filtering and grouping

-- Recoding, transformations
+- Recoding and transformations

-- Forming partitioned matrices, cbind() and rbind()
+- Forming partitioned matrices, using cbind() and rbind()

-- The concatenation function, (), with arrays
+- The concatenation function with arrays

-- Character manipulation, stringr package
+- Character manipulation using the stringr package

-- short intro into grep and regexpr
+- Introduction to grep and regexpr

-- XLS, XLSX files
+- XLS and XLSX files

 - readr and readxl packages

-- SPSS, SAS, Stata,… and other formats data
+- SPSS, SAS, Stata, and other data formats

-- Exporting data to txt, csv and other formats
+- Exporting data to txt, csv, and other formats

 - Grouped expressions